Khushi 's Review On Maitreyi College, New Delhi

 5.0

-Delhi Technological University - [DTU], Bachelor of Business Administration [BBA]
+New Delhi Institution of Event Management - [NDIEM], Bachelor of Business Administration [BBA] (Event Management)

 Placement Experience: